 Integration Charter Schools (ICS) is dedicated to providing innovative pathways to college that fully integrate students living with emotional challenges and others with special needs.
-In building a network of associated schools which share this common mission, ICS strives to fill gaps in public education.
+In building a family of associated schools that share this common mission, ICS strives to fill gaps in public education.
 When fully realized, ICS, in conjunction with local public schools, will provide Staten Island parents of special needs children with an array of options which is richer than that enjoyed by any other community in the United States.

-In 2015, Lavelle Prep spearheaded the development and authorization of New Venture Charter School, a transfer high school which shares Lavelle Prep’s commitment to leveling the playing field for students living with emotional challenges.
+In 2015, Lavelle Prep spearheaded the development and authorization of New Ventures Charter School, a transfer high school that shares Lavelle Prep’s commitment to leveling the playing field for students living with emotional challenges.
 New Ventures promotes college and career readiness for overage and under-credited, as risk youth, aged 16-21 living on Staten Island, enabling them to graduate from high school prepared to excel in their academic, professional and personal lives.